Indo-Pacific bottlenose dolphin: Behavior

 In some parts of its range, this dolphin is subject to predation by sharks; its lifespan is more than 40 years.

 Indo-Pacific bottlenose dolphins located in Shark Bay, Australia, have been observed using sponges as tools in a practice called "sponging".
 A dolphin breaks a marine sponge off the sea floor and wears it over its rostrum, apparently to probe substrates for fish, possibly as a tool.

 The first report and footage of spontaneous ejaculation in an aquatic mammal was recorded in a wild Indo-Pacific bottlenose dolphin near Mikura Island, Japan, in 2012.

-A tribe of Austral indigenous people on the Mornington Island have been communicating with wild dolphins for millennia.
-They are said to have "a medicine man who calls the dolphins and "speaks" to them telepathically.
-By these communications he assures that the tribes' fortunes and happiness are maintained."

 Indo-Pacific bottlenose dolphins have been observed to swim near and rub themselves against specific types of corals and sponges.
 A team of scientists followed up on this behavior and discovered metabolites with antibacterial, antioxidative, and hormonal activities in the corals and sponges, suggesting that they might be used by the dolphins to treat skin infections.

 Status and threats

 The species is not considered to be endangered; its near-shore distribution, though, makes it vulnerable to environmental degradation, direct exploitation, and problems associated with local fisheries.

-The major predators of this species are typically sharks, and may include humans, killer whales (Orcinus orca), and sting rays.
+The major predators of this species are typically sharks (such as great white sharks, tiger sharks, bull sharks, bluntnose sixgill sharks, broadnose sevengill sharks, dusky sharks, oceanic whitetip sharks, shortfin mako sharks, Pacific sleeper sharks, and Greenland sharks) and may include humans, killer whales (Orcinus orca), and stingrays.
 In the early 1980s, many were deliberately killed in a Taiwanese driftnet fishery in the Arafura Sea, off northwestern Australia.
 Large-mesh nets set to protect bathers from sharks in South Africa and Australia have also resulted in a substantial number of deaths.
 Gillnets are also having an impact, and are a problem throughout most of the species' range.

 Captivity

 These small cetaceans are commonly found in captivity, causing conservation concerns, including the effects of removing the animals from their wild populations, survival of cetaceans during capture and transport and while in captivity, and the risks to wild populations and ecosystems of accidentally introducing alien species and spreading epizootic diseases, especially when animals have been transported over long distances and are held in sea pens.

 Bottlenose dolphins are the most common captive cetaceans on a global scale.
 Prior to 1980, more than 1,500 bottlenose dolphins were collected from the United States, Mexico, and the Bahamas, and more than 550 common and 60 Indo-Pacific bottlenose dolphins were brought into captivity in Japan.
 By the late 1980s, the United States stopped collecting bottlenose dolphins and the number of captive-born animals in North American aquaria has increased from only 6% in 1976 to about 44% in 1996.

+In the South Korea, in the 2010s, environmental groups and animal protection groups led a campaign (2013년 대한민국 남방큰돌고래 방사) to release southern bottlenose dolphins illegally captured by fishermen and trapped in Jeju Pacific Land and Seoul Zoo.